 After leaving Asheville, it wasn’t long before we were back once again on the region’s All-American Blue Ridge Parkway.
 And it was glorious, easily the pictorial highlight of the day.

 A slow, meandering 30-mile drive along the joys of the Parkway, via a stop to take in some Blue Ridge vistas from the lookout at Craggy Gardens Visitor Center, brought us to the apex of North Carolina’s 1,946-acre Mount Mitchell State Park, an International Biosphere Reserve.

-Descending from Mount Mitchell, it’s another 55 miles of Parkway delights, a distance that’ll require some 90 minutes of driving, before reaching a Blue Ridge Parkway must-see and one of the route’s most photographed features, the famous Linn Cove Viaduct.
+Descending from Mount Mitchell and it’s another 55 miles of Parkway delights, a distance that’ll require some 90 minutes of driving, before reaching a Blue Ridge Parkway must-see and one of the route’s most photographed features, the famous Linn Cove Viaduct.

 Continuing in a northeasterly direction, but leaving the actual Parkway itself, things got very rural as we approached the state line with Virginia, approximately 100 miles from the Linn Cove Viaduct.

 Not long thereafter, and on a full tank, we reached the North Carolina/Virginia state line.
 It was quiet & rural here too.
 Hello Epic US Road Trip state number 21.